 #8: Get rid of unwanted Subscribers

-I know that having a huge email list is the goal right, but what's the point having a big list of people who aren't engaging in your emails!
+I know that having a huge email list is the goal right, but what's the point of having a big list of people who aren't engaging in your emails!

 People who don't open your emails or click links in your emails are dragging you down and costing you money.

 You pay for all the subscribers on your list, so any that are on there that don't want to be anymore – it's time to get rid!

 That doesn't mean you want to just delete them – the way to go about it is to put together a “Cold Subscriber” email sequence.

 I use ConvertKit for my email marketing and according to them, if a subscriber hasn't opened or clicked an email within the last 90 days, they're classed as cold…

 Below I'm going to give a very basic rundown of what needs to happen…

 First off, you need to create a “cold subscriber” tag and find all the subscribers who are cold.

 Next up, you create a page on your blog, which simply says something like “Yay – you're still on the list”…